 My research investigates two areas: conspiracy theories, and cultural approaches to finance.

 My second research strand develops a cultural studies framework to understand the importance of narrative and representation in economics.
 This work contributes to the emerging interdisciplinary project of the Economic Humanities.
 Like my work on conspiracy theories, my focus is on forms of vernacular epistemology.
 My third monograph, Reading the Market: Genres of Financial Capitalism in Gilded Age America (Johns Hopkins UP, 2016; winner of the BAAS Book Prize for 2017), analyses how Americans learned to make sense of the stock market around the turn of the twentieth century.
 I was director of the AHRC-funded Culture of the Market Network (2009-2011), which explored the cultural dimensions of the history of capitalism.
 Together with Paul Crosthwaite (Edinburgh) and Nicky Marsh (Southampton), I curated the AHRC-funded exhibition Show Me the Money: The Image of Finance, 1700 to the Present.
 Shown at five locations across the UK in 2014-16, the exhibition charted the changing ways in which the abstract and mystifying domain of 'the market' has been represented by both artists and the financial industry, from the South Sea Bubble to the Crash of 2008.
-Our current AHRC-funded project involves researching the History of Financial Advice, that includes teaching materials for schools and the wider public, and a resource collection at the Library of Mistakes in Edinburgh.
+Our subsequent AHRC-funded project involved researching the History of Financial Advice, that produced teaching materials for schools and the wider public, and a resource collection at the Library of Mistakes in Edinburgh.
 We are also editing a series on Literature, Culture and Economics for Palgrave.